-and risk Phase Ш Report consists of an intrusive investigation site assessment.
+Phase Ш Report consists of an intrusive site investigation risk and assessment.
 The report should make recommendations for further investigation and assessment where required.
 A Remediation Statement details actions to be carried out and timescales so that contamination no longer presents a risk to site users, property, the environment or ecological systems.